NowackiMichal/aws-examples/004-aws-sql/readme.md

 Behavior: Only includes customers with orders (due to INNER JOINs).

-## Query 4: All Products and Their Order History (RIGHT JOIN Alternative as LEFT JOIN)
+## Query 4: All Products and Their Order History

 ```sql
 SELECT